 Project focuses on facilitating student progress through the development, implementation, analysis, evaluation, and dissemination of an evidence-based quality improvement project designed to remediate an identified practice phenomenenon.
 Project completion requires demonstration of integration, synthesis, and application of advanced practice competencies.
 The project may be a practice change, quality and safety improvement, clincal program evaluation, or evaluation of practice models.
 During the DNP Project course students refine their project idea and then plan, implement, and evaluate the project.
-Project requires a minimum of 60 clincial experience hours defined as time spent working on the project and practice experience and is mutually agreed upon between the student, faculty advisor, and cooperating agencies.
+Project requires a minimum of 60 clincial experience hours defined as time spent working on the project in the practice setting.
+The nature of the practice hours will vary depending on the nature of the scholarly project and practice experience and is mutually agreed upon between the student, faculty advisor, and cooperating agencies.
 Practice hours related to project completion are documented by the student and approved by the faculty advisor at regular intervals.
 Practice hour logs and project deliverables are approved by the faculty advisor and filed in the online course site.
 Graded on a Pass/Fail basis.
 Minimum of 4 credits required over four semesters.
 (AACN Essentials -- All; NONPF Criteria All).
 Pre: NURS 6123, 6153, 6233, 6432, 6253, & Faculty Approval.
 Instructor Permission Required.
 Based upon the AACN DNP Essentials and the NONPF Program Criteria, three areas of course work comprise the BSN-to-DNP curriculum.
 Focus areas include Scientific Foundations for Advanced Nursing Practice, Clinical Excellence in Advanced Nursing Practice, and Leadership in Advanced Nursing Practice.